Benigna Victim of Jesus: Religious life

-In 1950, Sister Benigna was assigned to provide services as a midwife and nurse in an asylum hospital in the city of Lambari.

-In 1955, Sister Benigna went to Our Lady of Lourdes College, in Lavras.
+In 1950, Benigna was assigned to provide services as a midwife and nurse in an asylum hospital in the city of Lambari.
+In 1955, she went to Our Lady of Lourdes College, in Lavras.
 To the students of the school, she taught piety, faith, and devotion to Our Lady.
 It was common to find distressed students asking Sister Benigna for prayers to do well in the exams.
 In honor of Our Lady of Lourdes, Sister Benigna built a cave that was destroyed, shortly after her transfer to the city of Sabará.
 In this city, in the year 1960, Sister Benigna worked at the Holy House of Mercy.

-In 1963, Sister Benigna returned to provide her services at Asilo São Luiz, remaining there until 1966, when she was called to help rebuild the Lar Augusto Silva, in Lavras.

-Sister Benigna lived in this house for the last sixteen years of her life..
+In 1963, Benigna returned to provide her services at Asilo São Luiz, remaining there until 1966, when she was called to help rebuild the Lar Augusto Silva, in Lavras.
+Benigna lived in this house for the last sixteen years of her life.
 She was always sought after by people from all walks of life.
 She had great friends in Belo Horizonte, Lavras, and other regions of Minas Gerais, who always had her in difficult moments.
 When food was missing from the asylum, she called these friends and it was soon taken care of.

-On June 30, 1977, in recognition of the work done to the community of Lavras, the city council by unanimous vote conferred Sister Benigna the title of honorary citizen.
+On June 30, 1977, in recognition of the work done to the community of Lavras, the city council by unanimous vote conferred Benigna the title of honorary citizen.

-On August 16, 1980, Sister Benigna, with the help of her friends, inaugurated the Chapel of St. Joseph, allowing Eucharistic celebrations to be held for the elderly of the asylum in a nearby place.
+On August 16, 1980, Benigna, with the help of her friends, inaugurated the Chapel of St. Joseph, allowing Eucharistic celebrations to be held for the elderly of the asylum in a nearby place.
 On August 16, 1981, in honor of Our Lady of Lourdes, she inaugurated a beautiful grotto, in front of the Chapel of St. Joseph.

 Illness and death

-On the night of October 12 of the same year, Sister Benigna was admitted to the urgent care center of Prontocor Hospital, in Belo Horizonte, with severe chest pains.
+On the night of October 12 of the same year, Benigna was admitted to the urgent care center of Prontocor Hospital, in Belo Horizonte, with severe chest pains.
 A pacemaker was placed in an attempt to save her life.
 Even though her health was very poor, she prayed with everyone who sought her.

-On October 16, 1981, Sister Benigna died.
+On October 16, 1981, Benigna died.